 - When the timer beeps, release the steam using the quick release valve.

-- Carefully remove the lid when the air is released, place ½ the cooked apples in a blender using a large spoon to scoop them out.
+- Carefully remove the lid when the air is released, place 1/2 the cooked apples at a time, in a blender, using a large spoon to scoop them out.
 I use my vita mix.
 Blend just enough to blend all the apples.
 If you like your applesauce a little chunky, you might want to peel your apples and then use a potato masher.

 - Place the applesauce in pint or quart size jars.

 - Place flats and rings on the bottles.

 - Then using the cold bath method cook the applesauce for 20 minutes.

 - Remove from heat and let cool.
 When they have cooled, check to make sure that the bottles have sealed.